Rohith1221/Reg-form-AdviceByte/README.md

 # Reg-form-AdviceByte
-registration form for mentors in AdviceByte
+Registration form for mentors in AdviceByte